manveru/ramaze/README.markdown

   Some hints for the usage of Git.

+  * use `require 'ramaze'` from everywhere

+    Simply add the path to your repository to the RUBYLIB environment variable.
+    If you are using bash you can simply put following line into your .bashrc:

+        $ export RUBYLIB="$HOME/path/to/repo/lib/"

+    Of course you should put the real path instead, you can also add multiple paths, or create your personal `site_ruby`:

+        $ export RUBYLIB="$HOME/ruby/ramaze/lib:$HOME/.site_ruby:$HOME/ruby/bacon/lib"

-  * use require 'ramaze' from everywhere
+  * use `require 'ramaze'` systemwide from everywhere

-    add a file to your site\_ruby named 'ramaze.rb' the content should be: "require '/path/to/git/repo/ramaze/lib/ramaze'"
+    add a file to your `site_ruby` directory named 'ramaze.rb' the content should be: `require '/path/to/git/repo/ramaze/lib/ramaze'`

   * Pull the latest version